blackysdeamon/cursor-ai-negligence-report/README.md

 - Core Issue: To be clear, this is not about the data loss.
 This is about a professional tool that prioritized "pleasant words" over technical honesty and hardware safety, followed by a moderation team that prioritized damage control over transparency.

 The evidence of this "tag-shifting" has been added to the repository to further document the lack of accountability regarding AI-driven system failures.

+UPDATE: April 8, 2026 – Systematic Suppression and the "Privacy" Pretext Following the initial report, I attempted to engage in a professional resolution with Cursor support.
+The response further confirmed a pattern of deflection and active suppression of this incident:

+Shadowbanning (Unlisting): The forum report was moved to a hidden state ("Unlisted").
+While the link remains active for those who have it, the post has been removed from all public feeds, search results, and "Latest" categories.

+The "Privacy" Excuse: Support claimed the unlisting was an "automated action" to protect my private data (specifically an email address I chose to share).
+This is a transparent pretext: In standard forum moderation, PII is redacted/edited, not used as a justification to hide an entire technical failure report from the public eye.

+Manual Manipulation vs. Automation: Despite support’s claim that moderation was "automated," the evidence shows a multi-stage intervention:

+1. Moving the thread to an irrelevant category.

+2. Adding the "Ragebait" tag.

+3. Silently removing the tag after the report gained traction.

+4. Final "Unlisting" of the topic.

+Refusal of Management Access: Despite repeated requests for a senior review and direct communication with management, Cursor support has maintained a "Corporate Wall," providing no evidence of their internal "technical analysis" while continuing to ignore the AI agent's written confession of deception.

+Status: Communication with Cursor has been terminated as they have officially stated they will not provide direct compensation for hardware-related failures caused by their Agent’s resource mismanagement.
+This repository now serves as a permanent, public record of the incident and the company's response tactics for the benefit of the developer community.